 “Devices or systems shipped with insecure default settings or lack the ability to make the system more secure by restricting operators from modifying configurations.”

-IoT devices are shipped with default, hardcoded settings that are easy insecure and easy to be breached by attackers.
-Once these settings are compromised, adversaries can either seek for hardcoded default passwords, hidden backdoors and vulnerabilities in the device firmware.
+Once these settings are compromised, adversaries can go after hardcoded default passwords, hidden backdoors and vulnerabilities in the device firmware.
 At the same time, these settings are difficult for a user to change.
 Having a deep understanding of these settings and the security gaps they introduce is a first step to implementing the appropriate controls for hardening these devices.

 “Lack of physical hardening measures, allowing potential attackers to gain sensitive information that can help in a future remote attack or take local control of the device.”

-IoT devices are deployed in dispersed and remote environments—not kept in any controlled environment, but exposed in the filed to perform their operations.
-An attacker may disrupt the services offered by IoT devices by gaining access and tampering the physical layer.
+IoT devices are deployed in dispersed and remote environments.
+An attacker may disrupt the services offered by IoT devices by gaining access and tampering with the physical layer.
 Such actions could prevent, for example, sensors from detecting risks like fire, flood, and unexpected motion.
 We should ensure that the hardware is safe from tampering, physical access, manipulation, and sabotage.

 Certificates as a Solution for Secure IoT devices